The nation’s largest LGBTQ advocacy group joins others in warning people about visiting Florida - KESQ

 Over the weekend, the NAACP issued a travel advisory for Florida “in direct response to … DeSantis’ aggressive attempts to erase Black history and to restrict diversity, equity, and inclusion programs in Florida schools.”
 And days earlier, LULAC – the League of United Latin American Citizens – issued its travel advisory after DeSantis signed a new immigration law that will go into effect in July.

-The advisories from these advocacy groups come as DeSantis is expected to enter the 2024 presidential race with a campaign built around a conservative agenda over the years in Florida.
+The advisories from these advocacy groups come as DeSantis has filed to run for president in 2024 with a campaign built around a conservative agenda over the years in Florida.

 LULAC and the NAACP have said actions under the DeSantis administration are “hostile” to their communities.